Trauma

 Escaping Domestic Violence - How to Safely Leave an Abusive Relationship

-According to a Cabinet Office survey (2023), approximately 25% of women and 18% of men have experienced violence from a spouse.
+In Japan, approximately one in four women and one in five men have reported experiencing violence from a spouse.
 Domestic violence (DV) encompasses not only physical violence but also psychological abuse (verbal attacks, silent treatment, threats), economic abuse (withholding living expenses, forbidding employment), sexual violence (coercing non-consensual sexual acts), and social abuse (restricting contact with friends and family).

-DV researcher Lenore Walker demonstrated that DV follows a typical cycle: the tension-building phase (the abuser becomes increasingly irritable) → the explosion phase (violence occurs) → the honeymoon phase (the abuser apologizes and becomes affectionate).
+DV researcher Lenore Walker demonstrated that DV follows a typical cycle: the tension-building phase (the abuser becomes increasingly irritable), the explosion phase (violence occurs), and the honeymoon phase (the abuser apologizes and becomes affectionate).
 As this cycle repeats, victims continue to hope that "this time they will really change" and remain in the relationship.

 However, DV escalates over time.
 What starts as yelling can progress to throwing objects, pushing, hitting, and ultimately life-threatening violence.
-(Books on DV can help you understand its structure)
+The tenderness of the honeymoon phase is not a sign of recovery but merely a part of the cycle.
+Books on DV can help you understand its structure

 Preparing to Escape Safely